 Before deciding on what vaccinations you might need, your doctor will consider:

 By discussing these factors with a doctor, they're able to better understand what vaccinations you might need for your trip to Bali.
+No one enjoys getting vaccines but just imagine how much hassle you could be saving yourself during your trip.
+We’d much rather have a few quick shots than spending our Bali holiday sick in bed.

 Please note: This checklist and information does not replace medical advice from your doctor.
 This is general information only.